Vimeo: Leadership

 After the departures of Lodwick and Klein, IAC brought in a more corporate structure to the company.
 By January 2009, Dae Mellencamp joined IAC as general manager of Vimeo.
 She served as CEO until March 19, 2012, when Kerry Trainor joined Vimeo as CEO.

 Around 2016, several high-level executives announced their departure from Vimeo, including Trainor.
 IAC's CEO Joey Levin was named as interim CEO for Vimeo during its search for a new CEO.
 After a year-long search, IAC promoted then general manager Anjali Sud as the CEO.

+In August 2023, Anjali Sud stepped down from the role.
+Adam Gross was appointed the interim CEO.
+Philip Moyer, a former executive with Google Cloud, was named the new CEO in April 2024.